cms-dev/cms/docs/Task types.rst

 Batch
 -----

-In a Batch task, the contestant submits a single source file, in one of the :ref:`allowed programming languages <configuringacontest_programming-languages>`.

-The source file is either standalone or to be compiled with a grader provided by the contest admins.
-The resulting executable does I/O either on standard input and output or on two files with a specified name.
-The output produced by the contestant's program is then compared to the correct output either using white-diff, a simple diff algorithm that ignores whitespaces (see :ref:`details <_tasktypes_white_diff>), or using a comparator, provided by the admins.

-The three choices (standalone or with a grader, standard input and output or files, white-diff or comparator) are specified through parameters.
+In a Batch task, each testcase has an input (usually kept secret from the contestants), and the contestant's solution must produce a correct output for that input.

+.. warning:: If the input, or part thereof, is supposed to be a secret from the contestant's code at least for part of the evaluation, then Batch is insecure and Communication should be used.

+The contestant must submit a single source file; thus the submission format should contain one element with a ``.%l`` placeholder for the language extension.

+Batch has three parameters:

+- the first specifies whether the source submitted by the contestant is compiled on its own, or together with a grader provided by the admins;
+- the second specifies the filenames of input and output (for reading and writing by the contestant source or by the grader), or whether to redirect them to standard input and standard output (if left blank);
+- the third whether to compare correct output and contestant-produced output with a simple diff, or with an admin-provided comparator.

-If the admins want to provide a grader that takes care of reading the input and writing the output (so that the contestants only need to write one or more functions), they must provide a manager for each allowed language, called :file:`grader.%l`, where ``.%l`` is the standard extension of a source file in that language.
-If header files for C/C++ or Pascal are needed, they can be provided with names :file:`{task_name}.h` or :file:`{task_name}lib.pas`.
-See the end of the section for specific issues of Java.
+A grader is a source file that is compiled with the contestant's source, and usually performs I/O for the contestants, so that they only have to implement one or more functions.
+If the task uses a grader, the admins must provide a manager called :file:`grader.{ext}` for each allowed language, where :file:`{ext}` is the standard extension of a source file in that language.
+If header files are needed, they can be provided as additional managers with an appropriate extension (for example, ``.h`` for C/C++ and ``lib.pas`` for Pascal).

-If the output is compared with white-diff, the outcome will be a float, 0.0 if the output is not correct, 1.0 if it is.
-If the output is validated by a comparator, you need to provide a manager called :file:`checker`.
-It must be an executable that:

-- is compiled statically (e.g., with ``-static`` using ``gcc`` or ``g++``);
-- takes three filenames as arguments (input, correct output and contestant's output);
-- writes on standard output the outcome (that is going to be used by the score type, and is usually a float between 0.0 and 1.0);
-- writes on standard error a message to forward to the contestant.

-.. note:: The checker can also print to standard error the special strings "translate:success", "translate:wrong" or "translate:partial", which will be respectively shown to the contestants as the localized messages for "Output is correct", "Output isn't correct", and "Output is partially correct".

-The submission format must contain one filename ending with ``.%l``.
-If there are additional files, the contestants are forced to submit them, the admins can inspect them, but they are not used towards the evaluation.
+The output produced by the contestant (possibly through the grader) is then evaluated against the correct output.
+This can be done with :ref:`white-diff<tasktypes_white_diff>`, or using a :ref:`comparator<tasktypes_checker>`.
+In the latter case, the admins must provide an executable manager called :file:`checker`.
+If the contestant's code fails, this step is omitted, and the outcome will be 0.0 and the message will explain the reason.

+Batch supports user tests; if a grader is used, the contestants must provide their own grader (a common practice is to provide a simple grader to contestants, that can be used for local testing and for server-side user tests).
+The output produced by the contestant's solution, possibly through the grader, is sent back to the contestant; it is not evaluated against a correct output.

-Batch tasks are supported also for Java, with some requirements.
-The solutions of the contestants must contain a class named like the short name of the task.
-A grader must have a class named ``grader`` that in turns contains the main method; whether in this case the contestants should write a static method or a class is up to the admins.
+.. note:: Batch tasks are supported also for Java, with some requirements.
+The top-level class in the contestant's source must be named like the short name of the task.
+The one in the grader (containing the main method) must be  named ``grader``.

 .. _tasktypes_outputonly: